spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/extend-and-customize/service-point-cart-subdomain-walkthrough.md

 1. Receiving information from external systems about the offer intended for replacement.
 2. Implementing diverse algorithms for cart item replacement based on information obtained from customers.

-### How to merge cart line items with different product offers but same SKU and merchant.
+### Merge cart line items with different product offers but the same SKU and merchant

-The demo replacement strategy works only if a product in the cart with same SKU and merchant are represented as a single cart line item.
+The demo replacement strategy works only if a product in cart with same SKU and merchant is represented as a single cart line item.
 To enable this behavior, follow the steps:

 1. From `\Pyz\Zed\Cart\CartDependencyProvider::getExpanderPlugins()`, disable the `\Spryker\Zed\ProductOffer\Communication\Plugin\Cart\ProductOfferGroupKeyItemExpanderPlugin` plugin.